Size: 93.18 KB • Type: pdf

 To comply with the RoHS directive, Sealevel had to change the soldering processes used in manufacturing.
 Lead-free solders, called SAC alloys, must be used and they have a significantly higher melting point than lead alloy solders.
 PC boards are made using a laminate material consisting of a resin or epoxy reinforced by glass fibers.
 The higher manufacturing temperatures change the integrity of traditional laminate materials causing them to expand and/or delaminate.
 While most laminate materials were already RoHS compliant, commonly used board materials can’t withstand the higher manufacturing temperatures required by using lead-free solder.
 Other manufacturers have neglected this fact and continue to use traditional PC board laminate materials.
 Sealevel tested several laminate materials and developed prototype boards that were subjected to numerous thermal cycles over the course of several weeks, from temperatures as low as -40°C to as high as +100°C. Sealevel selected a laminate material that could handle the higher manufacturing temperatures and still be cost effective for our customers.
 Although extreme, these tests confirm the exceptional reliability of the products for which Sealevel is known.

-Electronic products sold into the European Union must be free of six hazardous substances by July 1, 2006, as stated in Directive 2002/95/EC.
+Electronic products sold into the European Union must not exceed the allowable limits of 10 hazardous substances as stated in Directive 2015/863.
 RoHS compliance comes at a premium and because many customers still demand non-compliant products, Sealevel devised a unique and ingenious identification method.
 All new Sealevel circuit boards will have two gold-plated, etched-copper pads marked “RoHS” and “non-RoHS” in the silkscreen.
 The absence of these pads denotes a non-compliant product.
 During separate manufacturing processes, compliant boards will have a solder mark on the “RoHS” pad, while non-compliant boards will have a solder mark on the “non-RoHS” pad.
 Thus, the boards are clearly marked and can be visually identified.

 Since compliant and noncompliant products share a common design, Sealevel chose to continue with the familiar 4-digit part numbering scheme for non-compliant products.
 RoHS compliant parts will append “-RoHS” to the end of the part number.
 Only after Sealevel could finally guarantee the reliability did we announce new industry-first RoHS compliant products.